dobin/ace-firefist/README.md

  * Serving Flask app 'web' (lazy loading)
 ```

 Go to `http://localhost:5000` for a overview page with all above information.
+Open http://localhost:5000/test.hta to start the attach chain.

 Generated files:
 ```